pinecone-io/VSB/vsb/databases/opensearch/README.md

 This directory adds support running experiments against [Amazon OpenSearch](https://aws.amazon.com/opensearch-service/) - a managed vector database.

-It currently only supports connecting to Serverless collections.
-Managed cluster collections would require a nodes provisioing, cluster set up and different implementation, which would be supported in future.
+It supports connecting to both Serverless collections and Managed cluster collections.
+Use `--opensearch_service` to specify the service type, 'aoss' for Amazon OpenSearch Serverless and 'es' for Amazon OpenSearch Managed cluster.

 To run VSB against a Amazon OpenSearch collections: